What is SMBP (Social Mobility Business Partnership)?

 As well as providing opportunities and guidance to students, the SMBP Alumni network is also used to keep in touch with students to inform them of employment opportunities and track their progress into university and the working world.

 You’ve grown from 20 students in 2014 to 300+ in 2017.
 Do you plan to grow it further?

-In short, yes – we’re really excited that the programme has evolved to incorporate accountancy and will be extending its reach by creating new clusters in Norwich and Glasgow in 2018 as well as expanding the number of places we offer in Leeds and Manchester drawing student participants from Bradford and the Greater Manchester area.
+In short, yes – we’re really excited that the programme has evolved to incorporate accountancy and will be extending its reach by creating new clusters in Northern Ireland and Blackpool in 2019.

 Why are there so many businesses and firms involved?